WeMakeDevs/github-tutorial/README.md

 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Vishnu finds Community Classroom really helpful.
 - this is just tmp
-- this is just tmp too
+- this is just tmp